-Tate Britain is in a more traditional building
+Tate Britain is a traditional building

 It’s not just Tate Britain’s art collection that has a traditional flavour; the building itself is an architectural work of art in the very classical sense.

-Tate Britain’s Victorian building, designed by Sidney R.J.
-Smith, with its grand porticoed facade, will satisfy most classical architecture buffs.
+Designed by Sidney R.J.
+Smith, Tate Britain’s Victorian building, with its grand porticoed facade, will satisfy most classical architecture buffs.
 Inside, its glorious central dome, sinuous spiral staircase and galleried rotunda give it the appearance of a temple or palace.

-Whereas Tate Modern has a very industrial appearance
+Tate Modern has a very industrial appearance

 Sometimes referred to as an architectural cathedral, Tate Modern occupies the husk of the decommissioned Bankside Power station, which was built between 1947 and 1963.

 One of London’s most striking landmarks, the gallery is a combination of new and old.
 Designed by the renowned architect Sir Giles Gilbert Scott, who was also responsible for Battersea Power Station three miles upstream, it is dominated by its single 325-foot chimney.